-To qualify for award of the degree of Graduate Certificate in Education (Leadership) a candidate shall accrue an aggregate of at least 40 credit points, including satisfactory completion of the core subjects noted below.
+To qualify for award of the degree of Graduate Certificate in Education a candidate shall accrue an aggregate of at least 40 credit points, including satisfactory completion of the core subjects noted below.

-CONTENT OF THE COURSE OF STUDY CREDIT POINTS CORE SUBJECTS EDU400 Biblical Foundations of Education (or THE401 Christian Worldview) EDU501 Worldviews and Educational Practice EDU505 A Biblical Vision for Christian School Leadership EDU506 Biblical Principles of School Management 4x10 ELECTIVES There are no elective subjects SPECIALISATION There are no specialisations RULES OF PROGRESSION 4 core subjects OTHER PROTOCOLS 10 credit points per subject with 1 point being 10 hours of study per week.
+CONTENT OF THE COURSE OF STUDY CREDIT CONTENT OF THE COOKSE OF STODI POINTS

+EDU400 Biblical Foundations of Education (or THE401 Christian Worldview) CORE SUBJECTS EDU501 Worldviews and Educational Practice 4x10 EDU507 Reflective Pedagogy EDU503 Curriculum Development in Christian Schools ELECTIVES There are no elective subjects SPECIALISATION There are no specialisations RULES OF 4 core subjects PROGRESSION 4 core subjects OTHER PROTOCOLS 10 credit points per subject with 1 point being 10 hours of study per week.
 Total OF THE COURSE hours per subject is 130 hours.
 PRE-REQUISITES FOR Pre-requisites are noted on each subject outline.
 Students must have completed SPECIFIC SUBJECTS the pre-requisite to enrol in the subject.